10up/classifai/README.md

 * To utilize the NLU Language Processing functionality, you will need an active [IBM Watson](https://cloud.ibm.com/registration) account.
 * To utilize the ChatGPT, Embeddings, or Whisper Language Processing functionality or DALL·E Image Processing functionality, you will need an active [OpenAI](https://platform.openai.com/signup) account.
 * To utilize the Azure AI Vision Image Processing functionality or Text to Speech Language Processing functionality, you will need an active [Microsoft Azure](https://signup.azure.com/signup) account.
+* To utilize the Azure OpenAI Language Processing functionality, you will need an active [Microsoft Azure](https://signup.azure.com/signup) account and you will need to [apply](https://aka.ms/oai/access) for OpenAI access.
 * To utilize the Google Gemini Language Processing functionality, you will need an active [Google Gemini](https://ai.google.dev/tutorials/setup) account.

 ## Pricing

 Note that there is no cost to using ClassifAI itself.
-Both IBM Watson and Microsoft Azure have free plans for their AI services, but above those free plans there are paid levels as well.
+Both IBM Watson and Microsoft Azure have free plans for some of their AI services, but above those free plans there are paid levels as well.
 So if you expect to process a high volume of content, then you'll want to review the pricing plans for these services to understand if you'll incur any costs.
 For the most part, both services' free plans are quite generous and should at least allow for testing ClassifAI to better understand its featureset and could at best allow for totally free usage.
 OpenAI has a limited trial option that can be used for testing but will require a valid paid plan after that.

 IBM Watson's Natural Language Understanding ("NLU"), which is one of the providers that powers the classification feature, has a ["lite" pricing tier](https://www.ibm.com/cloud/watson-natural-language-understanding/pricing) that offers 30,000 free NLU items per month.